HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   sql_file="font_kerning.sql",
 ) }}

 Only 34% of all web fonts have kerning data stored as either an OpenType feature, or using the older `kern` table.
 Nearly all fonts need kerning to look correct, so we would have expected this number to be much higher than it is.
-One explanation is that when web fonts started taking off browser support for kerning wasn't very good, so many early web fonts did not include kerning data to save on space.
+One explanation is that when web fonts started taking off, browser support for kerning wasn't very good, so many early web fonts did not include kerning data to save on space.
 Nowadays, all browsers support kerning so there is no reason fonts should not have kerning data in them.

-What's even more interesting is that kerning is also the most common feature tag used in the `font-feature-settings` property.
-Nearly 3.2% of sites manually enable (or worse, disable) kerning.
-There is no need for that; it is enabled by default.
-In fact, there is no need to _ever_ change kerning settings through `font-feature-settings` or the higher level <a hreflang="en" href="https://drafts.csswg.org/css-fonts/#font-kerning-prop">`font-kerning property`</a>.
-Disabling kerning won't make your site faster, but your typesetting will be poorer for it.

 {{ figure_markup(
   image="openType-feature-usage-in-css.png",